Serayu River: Hydrology

-The river spanned from northeast to southwest with length around 181 km, and crossring five kabupaten (regency) in Central Java; they are Wonosobo Regency, Banjarnegara Regency, Purbalingga Regency, Banyumas Regency, draining to Indian Ocean with estuarine located at Cilacap Regency.
+The river spanned from northeast to southwest with a length of around 181 km, and crossing five kabupaten (regency) in Central Java; they are Wonosobo Regency, Banjarnegara Regency, Purbalingga Regency, Banyumas Regency, draining to Indian Ocean with estuarine located at Cilacap Regency.

 Geography

-The river flows in the southern central area of Java with predominantly tropical monsoon climate (designated as Am in the Köppen-Geiger climate classification).
+The river flows in the southern central area of Java with a predominantly tropical monsoon climate (designated as Am in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 24 °C. The warmest month is March, when the average temperature is around 25 °C, and the coldest is August, at 23 °C. The average annual rainfall is 3897 mm.
-The wettest month is January, with an average of 561 mm rainfall, and the driest is September, with 34 mm rainfall.
+The wettest month is January, with an average of 561 mm of rainfall, and the driest is September, with 34 mm of rainfall.

 Uses

-Mrica Dam is a hydroelectric powerplant dam installed in the Serayu River.
+Mrica Dam is a hydroelectric power dam installed in the Serayu River.

-Water rafting is one of the tourist attraction in the villages of Tunggara and Prigi, in Banjarnegara Regency.
+Water rafting is one of the tourist attractions in the villages of Tunggara and Prigi, in Banjarnegara Regency.